Site Rules, Emergency Procedures, Health & Safety

 In the below sections we will list the compulsory site rules, emergency procedures, CDM regulations and compulsory health and safety information, which must be read prior to arriving onsite and adhered to whilst onsite.
-Please take the time to read through the below and send the site rules to any colleagues or contractors who will be onsite at the show.
+To gain access to the hall during build and breakdown you must complete the online Site Rules & Induction Form.
+Upon completion of the form you will receive email confirmation which must then be shown to security onsite in order to receive your wristband and gain access to the hall.
+The form can be completed here.
+Please share the form with colleagues and contractors who will be onsite.

 Access will not be permitted onsite to anyone who has not read the site rules.